 Grab a drink at our favorite Silver Lake bars

-4100 Bar, an unfussy watering hole across the street from a Jiffy Lube at Sunset Junction, has the hallmarks of a real dive: $4 PBR and the distinct aroma of beer.
-Grab a shoddy stool that’s just your size (no one stool is the same height) and either opt for a beer or order a $10 Moscow Mule served in a shiny, classy copper mug.
+4100 Bar, an unfussy watering hole next to a Jiffy Lube at Sunset Junction, has the hallmarks of a real dive: $4 PBR and the distinct aroma of beer.
+Grab a shoddy stool that’s just your size (no one stool is the same height) and either opt for a beer or order an $11 Moscow mule served in a shiny, classy copper mug.
 Pretty much everyone has one, so you’ll fit right in.
 For the complete 4100 experience, visit on a Friday or Saturday night when it’s more lively—just expect to wait a while for parking, and remember to stop by the danger dog stand outside.

 Akbar’s retro-style lounge has become Silver Lake’s ultimate gay hangout.
-The crowd is a mix of all ages, drawing from LA’s pockets of cool like Echo Park and Downtown.
-Drinks are strong, dancing is abundant and most nights come with a theme—like Mario Diaz’s big Saturday dance party, Full Frontal Disco, where classic and soon-to-be classic dance hits commingle with boys in bowlers, wearing fishnets and stillettos in the center of the action.
+The crowd is a mix of all ages, drawing from L.A.’s pockets of cool such as Echo Park and Downtown.
+Drinks are strong, dancing is abundant and most nights come with a theme—like Mario Diaz’s big dance party, Full Frontal Disco, where classic and soon-to-be classic dance hits commingle with boys in bowlers and wearing fishnets and stillettos in the center of the action.
 An adjoining room hosts comedy nights and performances; make sure to check Akbar’s Facebook page for a full lineup of events.

 At Bar Stella, you’ll find hand-crafted cocktails in a den of exposed brick, where bartenders sport well-fitted, white club jackets straight out of Bogart’s Casablanca.
-You might pass right by the space—the door is a bit concealed along the wall jutting out on the corner—but double-back and grab a seat along the back wall where you can sip away at well-mixed drinks, like a Gold Jacket made with rye and cremé de menthe.
+You might pass right by the space—the door is a bit concealed along the wall jutting out on the corner—but double-back and grab a seat along the back wall where you can sip away at well-mixed drinks, like a Sophia, made with mezcal, Campari, agave and cold-pressed lime.
 The enclosed outdoor patio is great for small groups and locals who drop in, creating the perfect, intimate neighborhood cocktail joint.

-A lone "Lounge" sign out front illuminates this Tijuana-themed party bar, where denizens stop by for a Pacifico by the bottle or PBR on tap.
-Take in the colorful Mexican paraphernalia, from sombreros to colorful flowers dangling overhead, and the portraits of drag queens and blacklight paintings on the walls.
-Its confusing conundrum of decor appeals to regulars—plus the photo booth, foosball table and oversized, shiny black booths for canoodling don’t hurt.
+A lone “LOUNGE” sign out front illuminates this Tijuana-themed party bar, where denizens stop by for a Pacifico by the bottle or cheap PBR on tap.
+Take in the colorful Mexican paraphernalia, from sombreros to flowers dangling overhead, and the portraits of drag queens and blacklight paintings on the walls.
+Its confusing conundrum of décor appeals to regulars—plus the photo booth, foosball table and oversized, shiny black booths for canoodling don’t hurt.

 While away an evening with a group of friends—or make googly eyes at a hot date—on the scenic patio at Cliff’s Edge, complete with a gnarled tree sprouting in the center that rains down miniature figs in the summer.
 The cocktails here are all seasonally focused, drawing inspiration from fresh produce from the farmers’ market.
-That might mean a Cocchi cobbler with passionfruit or an egg shen sour with gold sencha (green tea) foam and aromatic bitters—trust us, you’re going to want to go beyond the usual Pacifico or house white wine here.
+That might mean a Weather Up, made with fresh beet juice, Fernet Branca, peach liqueur and lemon—trust us, you’re going to want to go beyond the usual Pacifico or house white wine here.

-A fire station turned Silver Lake standby, Edendale draws a consistent crowd that fills the sunny patio of this gracious, Spanish-style building.
+A fire station turned Silver Lake standby, Edendale draws a crowd that fills the sunny patio of this gracious, Spanish-style building.
 Plenty of seating both inside and outside means that it fits almost every need: a date, a group birthday party, a catch-up session between friends.
-A rotating list of cocktails might include a Black Walnut Manhattan or a bourbon and chai concotion, and there is a decent beer and wine list to round out your drink options.
-Oh, and let's not forget about brunch boozing.
-With the Silver Lake Reservoir just a few blocks away, you can order the bottomless mimosas for $20 and walk them off after Sunday brunch.
+A rotating list of cocktails might include a black walnut Manhattan or a black-tea and rum concotion, and there’s a decent beer and wine list to round out your drink options.

-The self-described “Community Pub” may seem like a typical neighborhood gastropub—unfussy cocktails and a selection of beers on tap alongside pub fare—but tucked away in Hyperion Public’s elevated backroom, a "hidden pub" provides the backdrop for weekly game and movie nights.
-Locals gather for happy hour (Mon-Thu 3-7pm, Fri noon-7pm) featuring $4 beer or wine and $5 well cocktails or beer and a bump, and get their Sunday brunch on (11am-2pm) with a breakfast egg sandwich and morning burger options.
-If you’re planning on becoming a regular, be sure to check out Hyperion's loyalty program where points earned will get you credits on future bills.
+The self-described “Community Pub” may seem like a typical neighborhood gastropub—unfussy cocktails and a selection of beers on tap alongside burgers and the like—but tucked away in Hyperion Public’s elevated backroom, a "hidden pub" provides the backdrop for weekly game and movie nights.
+Locals gather for happy hour (4-7pm daily) featuring $5 well cocktails, beer and wine, and get their Sunday brunch on with a breakfast egg sandwich and bottomless mimosas.

 L & E Oyster Bar channels the spirit of the sort of old-school oyster shack you might expect to find on a remote oceanfront highway.
-You’ll find both raw and cooked oyster options—the grilled Casino with butter, bacon and shallots is a safe bet—but truth be told, people come here just as much to drink as they do to slurp down seafood.
+You’ll find both raw and cooked oyster options—the grilled Kilpatrick with worcestershire, butter, bacon and shallots is a safe bet—but truth be told, people come here just as much to drink as they do to slurp down seafood.
 Beer and wine can be found both upstairs and downstairs, with vino picks that range from a Santa Barbara rosé blend to a Spanish mencia, and beer highlighting local and international breweries.
-Just be sure to time your visit well—the place seats no more than 50 people, and they don’t take reservations.
+Just be sure to time your visit well—the place seats no more than 50 people.

 It’s all about the back patio at this Silver Lake institution, a fixture since 1959.
-Current owner Aidas Mattis and his family still maintain the Bavarian connection with a beer stein-shaped sign out front; imagery of the Berlin bear; a 3-D mural of old-school, beer-toasting Germans, and wall-mounted promotional tins from classic German breweries like Warsteiner and Bitburger.
-Schnitzel and sausage are series regulars at Red Lion, as are German pilsners, Hefeweizens and lagers, as well as a featured beer of the month.
+Current owner Aidas Mattis and his family still maintain the Bavarian connection with a beer stein-shaped sign out front; imagery of the Berlin bear; a mural of old-school, beer-toasting Germans, and wall-mounted promotional tins from classic German breweries like Warsteiner and Bitburger.
+Schnitzel and sausage are series regulars at Red Lion, as are German pilsners, hefeweizens and lagers.
 Also regulars?
 Large groups of friends who come to down pitchers (and boots) of the good stuff for hours on end.

 The whiskey selection at this neighborhood mainstay is impressive: 100+ whiskeys and 60+ small-batch bourbons are on display behind a horseshoe-shaped bar.
 The only other view is brick walls through paned glass windows, while dim lights under sconces round out the room to give the bar a dramatic glow.
-At $12 a pop, cocktails here don’t run cheap, but the happy hour (Mon-Sat 5-8pm; Sun 2-8pm) is one of the best in town, with a curated list of cocktails (Moscow Mules, Manhattans, the oft-elusive Dark'n'Stormy) only $5 each.
+At $12 a pop, cocktails here don’t run dive-bar cheap, but the happy hour (Mon-Sat 5-8pm; Sun 2-8pm) is one of the best in town, with a curated list of cocktails (Moscow mules, Manhattans, the oft-elusive dark and stormy) only $5 each.
 Hello, day drinking.